Survey of Low-Resource Machine Translation: Conclusion

-\paragraph{Collaboration with Language Communities} Recent efforts by language communities~\cite{nekoto-etal-2020-participatory, martinus2020masakhane} to highlight their work and their lack of access to opportunities to develop expertise and progress language technology has resulted in bringing valuable talent and linguistic knowledge into our field.
+\paragraph{Collaboration with Language Communities} Recent efforts by language communities~\cite{nekoto-etal-2020-participatory, martinus2020masakhane} to highlight their work and their lack of access to opportunities to develop expertise and contribute to language technology has resulted in bringing valuable talent and linguistic knowledge into our field.
 It is very clear that we need to work together with speakers of low-resource and endangered languages to understand their challenges, their needs and to create knowledge and resources which can help them benefit from progress in our field, and also help their communities overcome language barriers.

-\paragraph{Massive Multilingual Models} The striking success of multilingual pre-trained models such as mBART~\citep{liu2020multilingual} and mRASP~\cite{pan2021contrastive} still needs further investigation.
+\paragraph{Massive Multilingual Models} The striking success of multilingual pre-trained models such as mBART~\citep{liu2020multilingual} and mRASP~\cite{pan2021contrastive} still needs further investigation, and massively multilingual models clearly confer advantage to both high- and low-resource pairs~\citep{tran2021wmt,jian2021wmt}.
 We should be able to answer questions such as whether the gains are more from the size of models, or from the number of languages the models are trained on, or is it from the sheer amount of data used.
 There are also questions about how to handle languages that are not included in the pretrained model.

 \paragraph{Incorporating external knowledge} We will never have enough parallel data, and for many language pairs the situation is harder due to a lack of high-resourced related languages and a lack of monolingual data.
 We know that parallel data is not an efficient way to learn to translate.
 We have not fully explored questions such as what is a more efficient way of encoding translation knowledge -- bilingual lexicons, grammars or ontologies -- or indeed what type of knowledge is most helpful in creating MT systems and how to gather it.
 Further work looking at how we can best incorporate these resources is also needed: should they be incorporated directly into the model or should we use them to create synthetic parallel data?